An EU Green Deal for Trade Policy and the Environment

 It also highlights the role that the EU’s sector-specific policy initiatives, i.e. initiatives that have trade-related implications but are not directly related to trade agreement negotiations, can have in elevating environmental standards through trade.

 The policy paper is an open invitation to an informed and evidence-based dialogue.
-To support this, IEEP, together with Heinrich Böll Foundation Brussels, will be organising a stakeholder workshop on the 24th March in Brussels, to discuss the key findings of the paper.
-More details will be available soon.
+To support this, IEEP and the Heinrich Böll Foundation Brussels organised a stakeholder workshop on 28 May to discuss the key findings of the paper.